Snowflake-Labs/sfquickstarts/site/sfguides/src/vpc_flow_log_ingestion/vpc_flow_log_ingestion.md

 Flow log data is collected outside of the path of your network traffic, and therefore does not affect network throughput or latency.
 You can create or delete flow logs without any risk of impact to network performance.

-This tutorial is a guide for ingestion AWS VPC Flowlogs into Snowflake.
+This quickstart is a guide for ingestion AWS VPC Flowlogs into Snowflake.
 It demonstrates configuration of VPC flowlogs on AWS, ingestion using an external stage with Snowpipe and sample queries for CSPM and threat detection.

 ### Prerequisites
 - AWS user with permission to create and manage IAM policies and roles